dlleonardo/web-development-assignments/README.md

 # Web Development
-My web development university exams' solutions.
+Solutions to web development uni assignments

-Made with pure Javascript, CSS and HTML (the solution is contained in the .html file)
+Made with Vanilla Javascript, CSS and HTML (the solution is contained in the .html file)